mohammedsouleymane/logseq/pages/scint.md

 	- The concept of a spectrum helps to move beyond a simplistic dichotomy of "good" vs "bad" science, recognizing that research practices exist on a continuum of ethical considerations.
 - What is happening with young scientists? logseq.order-list-type:: number
-	- Young scientists are facing a challenging environment due to intense competetion
+	- Young scientists are facing a challenging environment due to intense competition, job insecurity, and the pressure to publish in high-impact journals.
+This can lead to discouragement and burnout, and some may choose to leave academia altogether.
+The increasing demands and pressures on young researchers can hinder the development of new generation of scientists and stifle scientific innovation.
+- Give 3 kinds of pressure that academic researchers face logseq.order-list-type:: number
+	- Pressure to excel
+	- High work pressure
+	- High public